rrajsinghhada/Lip-Read/README.md

 ___________________________________________________________________________
 * I constructed a data pipeline that utilizes a data load function to retrieve videos and their respective alignments.

-* Constructed the vocab to change the allignments into tokens i.e. char to num and num to char for converting the data predicted back to character.

 * Additionally, I created a vocabulary to convert alignments into tokens and also tokens back to character allowing the conversion of predicted data back to sentence.

 * The video data underwent a process of frame extraction, followed by conversion into numpy arrays, enabling efficient data representation.
 Simultaneously, the alignments associated with the videos were tokenized, preparing them for model training and analysis.